mattwyz/CS-766-Project/README.md

 ![](./Visuals/VGG1.png)
 \
 \
-The detection model we applied in this project is Yolov8n.
+The detection model we applied in this project is Yolov8n, released by Ultralytics in 2023.
 Visual object detection algorithms are categorized into two types: one-stage and two-stage.
-We used Yolov8 because one-stage algorithms process images through the network model once and generate all the bounding boxes in a single pass, making them quick and highly suitable for real-time detection scenarios.YOLOv8 has been proven effective in a variety of computer vision tasks and various real-time object detecting scenarios.
+We used Yolov8 because one-stage algorithms process images through the network model once and generate all the bounding boxes in a single pass, making them quick and highly suitable for real-time detection scenarios.
+Similar to Yolov5, YOLOv8 uses a similar backbone with some changes on the CSPLayer (c2f module) to improve detection accuracy and has been proven effective in a variety of computer vision tasks and various real-time object detecting scenarios.
+YOLOv8 can be run from the command line interface (CLI), or it can also be installed as a PIP package.
+In this project, we applied it in the CLI.

 ![](./Visuals/YOLO.jpg)